xaprb/story/exampleSite/content/slides/apron/index.md

 ```

 ---
-# Two-Column Layout Variation
+# Simple Two-Column Layout, Left

 ![](nasa-53884-unsplash.jpg# db fl w-50 mr4)

-This variation illustrates placing the image on the lefthand column.
+This variation illustrates placing the image on the lefthand column, and why
+this doesn't work great.

 The image markup is: